bjornregnell/mytube/README.md

 ## How to contribute with timestamps?

 * [Watch a video](https://github.com/bjornregnell/mytube/blob/master/play/programmering.md) without [timestamps](https://github.com/bjornregnell/mytube/tree/master/timestamps).
-A video with missing timestamp lacks a file in the `timestamps` folder of this repo.
+A video with missing timestamps lacks a file in the `timestamps` folder of this repo.

 * While watching take notes on every topic/concept/headline, similar to (but with *real* stuff):
   ```